 Mathew Hale, Justice Alito’s words, and the merciless laws being written in the red states leave me with the same queasy feeling as the patrilineal tribesman left me with; women are bags to carry something belonging to men, or the state.
 We are not more important than what we carry in our wombs.

-Let’s dispense with the term pro life to describe the new right.
+Let’s dispense with the term pro-life to describe the new right.
 Forcing a thirteen year old rape victim to carry her rapist’s child is not pro anything.
 It’s flat cruelty.
 To forbid travel to another state is authoritarian.
 Putting the fetus above a woman’s life is misogyny.
 Announcing that life begins at conception, then imposing laws to enforce this belief is fundamentalist Christian theocracy —not democracy.
 Once the theocracy takes hold, women, non-Christians, non-heterosexuals —we are all in danger.
-Whatever the Republican party is today, it’s not pro life.
+Whatever the Republican Party is today, it’s not pro-life.
 A minority of nihilists and fascist friendly right wingers want to hold power.
 And they will do anything to grasp it.
 When extremists come to power, women’s rights go out the door.
 Mussolini, Franco, and Hitler outlawed abortion.
-Limiting women’s rights is one of the markers of fascism —along with calling the press an enemy of the people, violence against peaceful protesters, and trying to steal elections.
-All of these have happened in the Trump era.
+Indeed, limiting women’s rights is one of the markers of fascism.
+During the Trump era, fundamentalist Christians ascended to a majority on the Supreme Court.
+Under the Trumpist Republican Party, the ultimate goal is a coast to coast ban on abortions.

 It’s hard to describe the level of anger, sadness, and fear many of us feel right now.
 It’s our country.
 And Roe was a right we grew up with.
 So was democracy.